983/bigint/README.md

 ```

 Implementation notes:
-* Numbers consist of an array of num_words which are unsigned ints as defined in num.h
+* BigInts consist of an array of bigint_words which are unsigned ints as defined in bigint.h
-* Try adjusting num_word in num.h for maximum performance
+* Try adjusting bigint_word in bigint.h for maximum performance
-* If there is a highest word, it should always be non-zero, as assured by num_raw_truncate
+* If there is a highest word, it should always be non-zero, as assured by bigint_raw_truncate
 * Multiplication uses [the Karatsuba algorithm](https://en.wikipedia.org/wiki/Karatsuba_algorithm) for large integers
 * The C++ interface is easier to use, but the C interface is better at avoiding reallocations
 * If you have to calculate both division and modulo, use div_mod
-* The num_raw_* methods expect the dst parameter to be sufficiently big, so be careful with those!
+* The bigint_raw_* methods expect the dst parameter to be sufficiently big, so be careful with those!

 Things to do on rainy days:
-* Improve performance for reading and writing nums with 2^n bases
+* Improve performance for reading and writing bigints with 2^n bases
-* Extract many digits per division for num_write_base
+* Extract many digits per division for bigint_write_base